2014 Online Workshop for

-- To experience a significant stand-alone nine-week online component at the core of a hybrid course under the guidance of three experienced teachers
+- To experience a hybrid course under the guidance of three experienced teachers

 - To learn online teaching strategies that promote interaction and engagement

-- To learn how community building, ministry, and spiritual formation take place within an online course
+- To learn how community building, ministry, and spiritual formation take place within this format

 - To come to an understanding of the major differences and similarities between online and face-to-face teaching and appreciate the unique opportunities and challenges of the online environment

-The Wabash Center will cover all local expenses and travel to Crawfordsville for the weekend sessions.
-Participants will also receive a stipend of $1,000 upon completion of the online course and the two-weekend sessions.
-We are limited in paying stipends to participants who are teaching in the U.S. under an H-1B visa.
+The Wabash Center will cover all local expenses and travel to Crawfordsville for the two face-to-face sessions.
+Participants will receive a stipend of $1,500 upon completion of the online and face-to-face sessions.
+We are prevented from paying stipends to participants who are teaching in the U.S. under an H-1B visa.